Teenaelza/scheduler/README.md

 # Interview Scheduler

-Built with modern React, Interview Scheduler is a ingle page application (SPA) that helps you to book, edit, and cancel interviews as you like.
+Built with modern React, Interview Scheduler is a single page application (SPA) that helps you to book, edit, and cancel interviews as you like.

 !["Interview Sceduler "](https://github.com/Teenaelza/scheduler/blob/master/docs/interview-scheduler.gif)